 The Corporation is authorized to engage in investment activity pursuant to the Act and the Corporation's respective bond resolutions.
 Investment policies are set for the Corporation by the Members of the Corporation on an annual basis, through the annual adoption of written investment guidelines.
 Investments are reviewed on a periodic basis by the Corporation's Audit Committee.
 Day-to-day investment decisions are made by the Corporation's Investment Committee.
 The Corporation principally invests in securities of the United States and its agencies, open time deposits ("OTDs") in the form of investment agreements, demand accounts, repurchase agreements, and certificates of deposits.
 In fiscal year 2023, HDC continued investing in taxable municipal bonds of the State and the City, consistent with the Corporation's enabling statute and investment guidelines.
+The Corporation did not enter into any reverse repurchase agreements during the year ended October 31, 2023.
 The Corporation is not aware of any violations of any provisions of the foregoing policies.